Why research is important to your practice

 This is especially important for health professionals working with parents.
 Depending on the situation, service provided to parents that is not based on evidence could in fact be damaging to the family’s wellbeing.

-Some ways you can use research in your practice
+Ways to use research in your practice

 - Prepare for dealing with families by looking at factual resources such as academic journals, published papers or government publications.